-Brimstone is also used in other parts of scripture, most notably as one of the two substances (the other being fire) that rained down from heaven to destroy Sodom and Gomorrah.
+Brimstone is also used in other parts of the Bible, most notably as one of the two substances (the other being fire) that rained down from heaven to destroy Sodom and Gomorrah.
 Lot's wife saw, before turning into a pillar of salt, a downpour of destruction from God colored both red and yellow.

 A special gift for a King

 The Bible says the New Jerusalem created by God will have twelve foundations, with each one shining a different kind of light based on a particular precious stone (Revelation 21:19).
 The seventh foundation (seven is the number of perfection) has Chrysolite within it.
 The Greek word translated "chrysolite" means a gem that looks like the color gold or yellow.